raspibolt/raspibolt/privacy.md

 * **Windows**: configure PuTTY as described in this guide [Torifying PuTTY](https://gitlab.torproject.org/legacy/trac/-/wikis/doc/TorifyHOWTO/Putty){:target="_blank"} by the Tor Project.

-  * **Note:** If you are using Putty and fail to connect to your pi by setting port 9050 in the Putty proxy settings, try setting port 9150 instead.
+  * **Note:** If you are using PuTTy and fail to connect to your Pi by setting port 9050 in the PuTTy proxy settings, try setting port 9150 instead.
   * Also make sure to run Tor in the background by installing and running the Tor browser.

 * **MacOS and Linux**: use `torify` or `torsocks`.